metaboulie/portfolio/src/content/blog/help_batman.md

 - It properly handles command substitution and variable expansion[1]

 This approach is more reliable than direct command execution because it ensures consistent behavior across both external commands and fish builtins.

 The `2>&1` redirection captures both standard output and error messages, ensuring all help text is properly piped to `bat` for formatting.

 ---

-# Appendix

-## Bat-extras
+# Bat-extras

 A typical step after learning about a formula for me might be the following: